 Furthermore the atheistic philosophy of those who consider themselves liberal, modern, humanistic and compassionate has been responsible, through the slaughter of the unborn, for more deaths in 100 years than have been caused by all of the world's tyrants and despots throughout the entire 5000 years of recorded history.

 Some people might object that one cannot compare the act of aborting an unborn child with acts committed in military conflict but this opinion misses the point entirely: The exact method and circumstances of the killing are not what is being investigated, what we are considering is whether a philosophy leads to killings or not.
-The fascist and communist despots who sent gypsies, jews, cripples, the mentally deranged to concentration camps, ghettos, firing squads and gas chambers thought that what they were doing was morally right and frequently denied the humanity of those they killed.
+The fascist and communist groups who sent gypsies, Jews, cripples, and the mentally deranged to concentration camps, ghettos, firing squads and gas chambers thought that what they were doing was morally right and frequently denied the humanity of those they killed.
 Those who took part in the crusades thought that what they were doing was morally right.
 And those who participate in the slaughter of the unborn think that what they are doing is morally right and frequently deny the humanity of the lives they extinguish.
 Thus we see that the killers in each case claim to be acting in the best interests of some higher good and often deny that those they kill share a common humanity with their killers.
 Yet in each case there were those who disagreed with the killers and thought that the killing was evil and that those who were died were fully human.
 The questions therefore reduce to two things: How many people are killed by the adherents of a particular philosophy and which, if any, of the philosophies comes closest to a true understanding of what is good?

 Regardless of how you arrive at your definition of good and bad, it is clear that throughout human history, the majority of killings have been performed, and continue to be performed, by those who deny that there is any God to whom they will one day have to give an account.